Jewels of Mary I of England: Wedding at Winchester

 A gown of Mary's described in a later royal inventory may have been the one worn on her wedding day; a French gown of rich gold tissue, with a border of purple satin, all over embroidered with purls of damask gold and pearls, lined with purple taffeta.
+Her embroiderer was called Guilliam Brallot or Brellant.
 Elizabeth I's tailors unpicked the small pearls from this garment for re-use.

-The pearls from the gown seem to be those appraised for sale by the goldsmiths Hugh Kayle, John Spilman, and Leonard Bushe in October 1600, including 250 oriental pearls worth £206 and "meaner" sized pearls worth £40.
+Another rich gown of Mary's, later listed in Elizabeth's inventory, was made of crimson satin embroidered with pearls in the sleeves and borders of the train, and five roses embroiderered on its train with red garnets.
+The pearls were taken off.
+The pearls from these gowns may be those appraised for sale by the goldsmiths Hugh Kayle, John Spilman, and Leonard Bushe in October 1600, including 250 oriental pearls worth £206 and "meaner" sized pearls worth £40.